 When you purchase an interest in one of these, you trust others to take your money and profitably invest it in real estate projects.
-If you want to diversify with the world of REITs, you can buy a REIT exchange traded fund or an ETF.
+If you want to diversify with the world of REITs, you can buy a bester REIT ETF.
 Eric Rosenberg explains REIT ETFs this way:

 “Real estate investment trusts, or REITs, are a great way to invest in real estate for a variety of reasons.
 They give shareholders a slice of ownership in a property or portfolio of properties and guarantee a certain percentage of the profit gets paid out in dividends.
 A REIT ETF is a type of fund made up exclusively of REIT stocks.”

 If you want to invest in real estate but can’t afford to invest in properties directly or build a diverse portfolio of REITs, a REIT ETF may be the right starting point for you.

 With REIT ETFs, you can invest in a diverse range of properties with one low-cost investment — ETFs can be bought and sold like shares of stock on the stock market, and just like stocks, the companies that create and manage ETFs have to provide information to the public that helps you decide if it is a good investment.”

 Investing in some real estate projects used to be reserved for those persons that were designated as “accredited investors” by the Securities and Exchange Commission.